-Nick Crane tells the chilling tale of an abandoned refrigeration plant whose workers kept Britain's biggest fishing fleet afloat.
+Nick Crane tells the tale of an abandoned refrigeration plant whose workers kept Britain's biggest fishing fleet afloat.
 How did their ingenious production line create the tons of ice needed each day to keep the fish from Grimsby's trawlers fresh for the nation's plates?
 The extraordinary Grimsby Ice Factory, dating from 1901, was one of the few sites in the country that could freeze water on a truly industrial scale.
-The Ice Factory closed its doors for the last time in 1990, but the last man to work there returns to bring the whole process back to life.
+The Ice Factory closed its doors in 1990, but the last man to work there returns to bring the whole process back to life.

-Neil Oliver relives a remarkable tale: when thousands of shipyard workers on the river Clyde fought job losses, not by walking out on strike, but by 'working-in'.
-In 1971 the famous Clydeside work-in was a revolutionary new tactic; the struggle to keep on working whatever the bosses said attracted world-wide financial support, including red roses and cash from John Lennon and Yoko Ono.
+Neil Oliver relives a remarkable tale - when thousands of shipyard workers on the river Clyde fought job losses not by walking out on strike, but by 'working-in'.
+In 1971 the famous Clydeside work-in was a revolutionary new tactic; the struggle to keep on working whatever the bosses said attracted worldwide financial support, including red roses and cash from John Lennon and Yoko Ono.
 It is credited with saving shipbuilding on the upper Clyde, but is the legend of the work-in all that it seems?
 For the first time, the man the government put in charge of the yards tells the story from his perspective, a version of events which re-writes the accepted history.

 Tessa Dunlop reveals the astonishing, untold story of the secret of the Royal Navy's sea power, some 200 years ago.
-In Nelson's navy the British guns were more accurate than our enemies', thanks to our ability to manufacture super-smooth and perfectly round cannonballs.
+In Nelson's navy the British guns were more accurate than those of our enemies, thanks to our ability to manufacture super-smooth and perfectly round cannonballs.
 The secret ingredient was a mysterious and rare mineral called plumbago.
 The purest plumbago existed in only one mine in the world, near the port of Whitehaven.
 Tessa explores the abandoned mine workings to find the long-forgotten source of plumbago.
-Can she rediscover its remarkable properties by making her own super-smooth cannonballs?
+Can she rediscover its remarkable properties by making her own cannonballs?

 And the legendary Ken Dodd joins Coast's resident story-teller Ian McMillan to celebrate the entertainers who worked so hard to get laughs from the holidaymakers of Blackpool in its heyday.
 For one night only they stage a unique show at the resort's historic Grand Theatre: 'Edwardian Britain's Got Seaside Talent'!
-Mega-stars of the Edwardian age, like 'Little Titch', were household names, while Vesta Tilley's cross-dressing turn as a young dandy-about-town, earned her the equivalent of £20,000 per week.
+Mega-stars of the Edwardian age, like 'Little Titch', were household names, while Vesta Tilley's cross-dressing turn as a young dandy-about-town earned her the equivalent of £20,000 per week.
 Will their acts still stand up today?
 Tribute acts take to the stage to find out, as Ian discovers the story of the super-rich performers who wowed Britain's working classes.